 Some professions (e.g. doctors, lawyers, counselors, accountants, geologists, nurses, etc.) require that you obtain licensure or certification beyond your degree in order to hold a position in that field.
 Professional Licensure regulations and requirements vary from field to field, and from state to state.
 Each state and U.S. territory has an authority, be it public or private, responsible for overseeing the licensure requirements of the various professions in that state.

 Adams State offers three programs in leading to licensure:

 Adams State’s Bachelor of Science in Nursing degree meets all curricular requirements for students to sit for the NCLEX licensing exam.
 Passing the exam leads to licensure nationwide.
 To determine how to apply for licensure, students should contact the relevant state licensing board for nursing.

 Adams State’s education programs are authorized by the Colorado Department of Education to lead to elementary, secondary and/or K-12 licensure, as well as specialized endorsements in the State of Colorado.
-ASU has not determined whether it’s programs meet the requirements for professional licensure in other states.
-ASU’s department of Teacher Education will work with individual students from outside Colorado to help them determine licensure requirements in their state.
+Adams State has not determined whether it’s programs meet the requirements for professional licensure in other states.
+Adams State’s department of Teacher Education will work with individual students from outside Colorado to help them determine licensure requirements in their state.
 Students should check the particular requirements for their state with the relevant State Teacher Education licensing authorities.

 If you are completing one of these programs with the intention of becoming licensed in a state outside of Colorado, you should contact the applicable licensing board to determine any other requirements you may need to fulfill in order to obtain licensure in a particular state.
 Some licensing boards may require you to take additional coursework, post-graduation examinations, acquire additional experience, pay application and/or licensing fees, undergo criminal background checks, submit fingerprints, or provide other information prior to obtaining licensure.